HackStackPakistan/hspk-23-StudyNinja-AI/README.md

 Should you face any issues or have questions, don't hesitate to reach out.
 Our team and mentors are here to guide and assist you.

-## Wrapping Up 🎉

-Remember, it's not just about winning; it's about learning, collaboration, and turning your innovative ideas into reality.
-Best of luck, and may the best projects shine!

-With warm regards,
-The Hackstack Pakistan 2023 Team